 This data will be shared with governors and will be judged by external moderators such as Ofsted.

 Who can parents/carers contact for further information?

 If you want to discuss your child, the class teacher is your first point of contact.
-If you require any further advice or support with your child's needs you can make an appointment with Mrs Burns, the SENCO.
+If you require any further advice or support with your child's needs you can make an appointment with Mrs Malley, the SENCO.